bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/README.md

 <br>

-A custom table 'doc_survey' is created in the SQL server that will store the combined data of all 12 tables.
+A custom table 'doc_survey' is created in the SQL server that will store the combined data of all 12 tables

 ```SQL
 CREATE TABLE doc_survey (
 X1 INT,